MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxtargets/nf-acxtargets-acxtargetfactorycircuitformatrequestforproperty.md

 title: AcxTargetFactoryCircuitFormatRequestForProperty
 ms.date: 04/25/2022
 targetos: Windows
-description: AcxTargetFactoryCircuitFormatRequestForProperty given an ACXTARGETFACTORYCIRCUIT object, dispatches an ACX request using a WDFREQUEST framework request object.
+description: AcxTargetFactoryCircuitFormatRequestForProperty formats a WDFREQUEST as an ACX property request to be used on specified circuit factory target.
 prerelease: true
 req.assembly:
 req.construct-type: function